I'm Honey!

 How do I feel?

 I am happy for them.
 I know they miss the bond of having family in their communities.
-They make a concerted effort to stay in close touch.
+They make a concerted effort to stay in close touch, not wanting to lose the sense of connection with family members.

-When I wish upon a star, I wish that our family lived in a close radius of each other.
-Because that is how a family survives and thrives.
+When I think about my wishes, I wish that our family lived in a close radius of each other.
+These wishes come from the hope that we could share more of our lives together, because that is how a family survives and thrives.
 I am capable of being the glue that could bind us together.
 I often dream of spending time in person on a regular basis with my grands and adult children.

 I feel we are all being cheated because my ultimate concierge and I could give all 20+ so much more.
 And the children and the Grands could give us that much more, too.

-I wish I could sit each week with my grands over a cup of hot chocolate or a burger and fries.
+I wish I could say I sat each week with my grands over a cup of hot chocolate or a burger and fries.
 We would talk about the importance of positivity, living life outside the box, being curious, daring themselves to dare, to be generous and grateful.
 When things get tough they must get tougher.

 I want them to see the positive in everything, even their disappointments.
 And that kindness counts.
 To do unto others as they would want others to do unto them.
 To love openly, to be charitable, and to listen to their heart.
 It knows.